faithcomesbyhearing/fcbh-dataset-io/bible_brain/timestamp/gen_yaml_db/README.md

 ### N2 Filesets
 When generating N2 filesets (`-testament n2`), the tool includes an additional check to ensure no corresponding N1SA fileset exists.
 This prevents conflicts in the system.

+### Duplication Mode
+When `-duplicate` is supplied the generator:
+1. Derives the paired source DA fileset (e.g., `N2DA` → `N1DA`)
+2. Compares per-chapter durations using `bible_file_tags` (respecting `-duplicate-tolerance`)
+3. Confirms the source fileset already has timestamps in MySQL
+4. Emits YAML that copies timestamps inside DBP by adding `update_dbp.copy_timestamps_from: <SOURCE_DA>`
+5. Removes the `timestamps:` stanza entirely, allowing the dataset run to rely solely on the N1 data in DBP

+This keeps the generated YAML aligned with the duplication safeguards inside `bible_brain/timestamp/update`.

 ### MMS Language Support
 Only languages supported by MMS ASR (as defined in the language tree) will have YAML files generated.
 Languages not supported by MMS are skipped with a warning in verbose mode.